 |Data science is used in various sectors, including eCommerce, manufacturing, healthcare, finance, and transportation.||Data analytics is used in sectors like gaming, healthcare, and travel.|

-Skills Required to Become Data Scientist and Data Analyst
+Skills Required to Become a Data Scientist and a Data Analyst

-As mentioned earlier, the big data domain offers a lucrative career and opens up an array of job opportunities.
-The data scientist and data analyst are two popular job roles.
-Let us discuss individually the skills that are essential to becoming a data scientist and data analyst.
+As mentioned earlier, the big data domain offers a lucrative career and presents an array of job opportunities.
+Data scientist and data analyst are two popular job roles.
+Let us discuss individually the skills that are essential to becoming a data scientist and a data analyst.

 Skills Required to Become a Data Scientist

 To become a data scientis t, one must have:

 - Sound knowledge of SAS, R, Scala, and Python.

 - Capability to deal with unstructured data originating from different sources.